Widiskel/grass-bot-multi-proxy/README.md

 # GetGras Bot With Multiple Proxy

-Get Gras bot with multiple proxy which auto filter dead proxy.
+Get Gras bot with multiple proxy which auto filter dead proxy from file, and auto save powerfull proxy.

 ## installation